navgurukul/newton/maths-hi-toh-hai/pattern-questions.md

       c.
 5/(n+5)
       d.
 3/(n+5)

-# ANS OF Easy Questions
+# ANS OF Easy Question
 1) a.
 13
 2) 16
 3) 61